ArenKDesai/CS559-Portfolio1/README.md

-# THE NON-LINEAR BOOK OF FANTASY
+# THE BOOK OF JOE

 I want this to have one page per checkbox with a character that stays in place when the page changes.
 He'll have to move between the pages to complete the story, which includes: